ryankklam/Notes/SAFe.md

  - Product Owner directs the team on how the work should be done
  - The team under commits due to fear of failure
  - No time is reserved for support activities

+Iteration goals provide the following benefits: They align the team members and the Product Owner to the mission.
+They align the people to the Program Increment (PI) Objectives.
+They provide context for understanding and addressing cross-team dependencies.